Senzoku District

 Chadwick went to the end of the hall and knocked on the door.
 “It’s Chaddy.”

-The room was a neatly organized rectangle of space.
-Thackeray didn’t think it was more than twenty feet long by ten feet wide, but it seemed larger.
+The room wasn’t more than twenty feet long by ten feet wide, but it seemed larger.
 A floor to ceiling bookcase covered one wall.
 Pushed into the far corner of the apartment was a gas range and a pair of cupboards.
-Akio was sitting on the tatami next to the bookshelf.
+Akio was sitting on the tatami mat next to the bookshelf.
 His legs were covered by a kotatsu futon.

 “Morning,” said Chadwick.
 “How are things going?”